JesseCorbett/diskord/README.md

 Feel free to submit a PR or an Issue and I'll address it ASAP.

 Using Diskord?
-Send me a tweet about it! [@JesseLCorbett](https://twitter.com/JesseLCorbett)
+Send me a tweet about it! [@JesseLCorbett](https://twitter.com/JesseLCorbett) or drop by the [Discord server](https://discord.gg/UPTWsZ5)

 ## How do I import this?